-Over the summer of 2013, we received and responded to a subpoena from the Plaintiffs' Steering Committee (PSC) appointed in conjunction with the NECC multi-district litigation (MDL) proceeding pending in federal court in Boston, Massachusetts.
+Over the summer of 2013, we received and responded to a subpoena from the Plaintiffs' Steering Committee ("PSC") appointed in conjunction with the NECC multi-district litigation ("MDL") proceeding pending in federal court in Boston, Massachusetts.
 That subpoena sought information relating to the NECC matter.
 In September 2013, we entered into a tolling agreement with the PSC which, among other things, tolled defenses based on statutes of limitations with respect to certain claimants.

 On November 5, 2013, a Master Complaint was filed in the NECC MDL proceeding naming us as one of numerous defendants in the matter.
 Individual plaintiffs were able to piggy-back on the Master Complaint by filing a Short Form Complaint to initiate legal actions against one or more of the defendants named in the Master Complaint.
-As of March 28, 2014, we have either received demand letters from or been named as a defendant in suits relating to approximately 300 patients who allegedly received the tainted drug from NECC.
+As of June 30, 2014, we have either received demand letters from or been named as a defendant in suits relating to approximately 475 patients who allegedly received the tainted drug from NECC.
 We have notified our insurers of these claims and they have issued reservation of rights letters with respect to coverage of these claims.
 We are in continuing discussions with our insurers concerning coverage matters.
+In June 2014, we, in consultation with our insurers, agreed to attempt to mediate these suits with the PSC.
 While we are unable to ascertain the ultimate outcome of this matter, based on the information currently available, we believe that a loss with respect to this matter is neither probable nor remote, and we are unable to reasonably assess an estimate or range of estimates of any potential losses.
 If we are found to be liable with respect to claims brought against us relating to NECC that are not covered by our insurance, we may incur liabilities that are material to our financial condition and operating results.